GraphScope/GART/README.md

     CREATE USER 'debezium'@'localhost' IDENTIFIED BY '123456';
     ALTER USER debezium REPLICATION;
     ALTER USER debezium LOGIN;

+    # TODO: for dbuser
+    CREATE DATABASE ldbc;
+    GRANT ALL ON DATABASE ldbc TO dbuser;
     ```

 - Modify the configuration file to trust the user `debezium`